Azure/PSRule.Rules.Azure/docs/expanding-source-files.md

 - **Azure template and parameter files** &mdash; Azure templates are expanded from parameter files.
   Link parameter files to templates by metadata or naming convention.
-  See [Using templates](using-templates.md) for a detailed explaination of how to do this.
+  See [Using templates](using-templates.md) for a detailed explanation of how to do this.
 - **Azure Bicep deployments** &mdash; Files with the `.bicep` extension are detected and expanded.
-  See [Using Bicep source](using-bicep.md) for a detailed explaination of how to do this.
+  See [Using Bicep source](using-bicep.md) for a detailed explanation of how to do this.
 - **Azure Bicep modules with tests** &mdash; Reusable Bicep modules can be expanded with tests.
-  See [Using Bicep source](using-bicep.md) for a detailed explaination of how to do this.
+  See [Using Bicep source](using-bicep.md) for a detailed explanation of how to do this.

 ### Limitations